jedihe/obs-scene-switch-automixer/README.md

 ## Usage

-- Edit obs-scene-switch-automixer.lua, update variables with parameters, setting proper values for your particular scene; save and then add to OBS scripts.
+- Edit obs-scene-switch-automixer.lua, update variables with parameters, setting proper values for the current scene collection; save and then add to OBS scripts.

 ## Notes